 Art & Design

 A £10.5 million investment has enabled us to develop the Creative Enterprise campus at Ware, which is home to our stunning Creative Arts and Industries facilities.

 State-of-the-art resources include a 3D printer, laser cutter, photography studio and dark room, Mac suites and a model-making workshop.
 We are also proud to have the David Gentleman Gallery in which we host regular exhibits displaying the work of our students.

-Departments housed at the Ware campus include Photography, 3D Design (product, furniture and interior), Animation and Multimedia, Fashion, Graphic Design and Visual Merchandising.
+Departments housed at the Ware campus include Photography, 3D Design (product, furniture and interior), Animation and Multimedia, Fashion, Graphic Design, Visual Merchandising and more.

 HRC’s Art and Design courses include approved University of the Arts London (UAL) Awarding Body qualifications.
 The UAL Awarding Body is part of the University of Arts London, Europe’s largest specialist arts university.

-Art and Design courses open up the world of Fashion, Graphic Design, Photography and more – all of which are fast-paced industries, constantly searching for new talent to set trends and create modern innovations.
-As an Art and Design student you will be prepared for work after study by learning hands-on techniques and be commissioned to deliver projects and live briefs.
-As well as building your creative abilities, these experiences will also help you develop vital business skills which will get you even closer to your successful career direction.
+Art and Design courses open up careers in fast-paced industries that are constantly searching for new talent, innovations and concepts to help create the next big design.
+As an Art and Design student you will be prepared for work after study by learning hands-on techniques and being commissioned to deliver projects and live briefs and devising innovative final major projects.
+These will develop vital business skills to help you reach your successful career direction.
 A great example of this is William, a 3D Design student who designed a GPS tracker for ships.
 Fifteen trackers have now gone into production and will be installed into ships, using the installation guide also created by William!